 Monk Coniston is an attractive lakeshore access with a strip of shingle beach at the head of Coniston Water.
 The car park gives direct access to a footpath through trees which follows the shingle shore a short distance to a jetty where you can catch the Steam Yacht Gondola.
 The shore has wonderful views across the lake to the Coniston mountain range.
 In the opposite direction from the car park is a more open narrow shingle beach which looks straight down Coniston Water.
 A footpath over the road takes you a short distance to Monk Coniston Hall gardens which can be viewed from the footpath and have some attractive features.
-The Monk Coniston Estate includes Tarn Hows and was once owned by Beatrix Potter, now National Trust.
+The Monk Coniston Estate includes Tarn Hows and was once owned by Beatrix Potter before she left it to the National Trust.
 Pay and display car park with a small picnic area and seasonal toilet facilities.

 Leave Monk Coniston car park and turn left.
 The road follows the head of the lake shoreline for a short distance before meeting a T junction where you turn right towards Hawkshead on the B5285.
 The road soon climbs steeply through trees and eventually reaches the summit at High Cross.
-There is some free parking on the right here with a picnic area and walks into Grizedale Forest or to Tarn Hows.
+If you turn right at the minor cross roads here, there is some free parking with fabulous views towards the Coniston mountains, walks into Grizedale Forest or to Tarn Hows and a very well placed picnic table.
 Over the summit, descend through Hawkshead Hill with some good Lakeland views and soon meet a T junction where you turn right and enter the village of Hawkshead.
-The village car park is a short distance on the right.
+After a couple of bends, the village car park is a short distance on the right.

 Distance: 22.5 miles

 Return to start point.
 End of loop 1.

 Loop 2 – Grizedale Forest & Esthwaite Water loop